-In most countries, tax-efficient savings and investment schemes exist with the aim of encouraging people to save for the medium and long-term so they don’t become a burden on the state.
-However, when we become resident in France, the tax-efficiency that we enjoyed from our ‘home’ schemes is usually lost.
-This is because as a French resident, you are liable to French taxes on all your worldwide income and gains, except for anything that might be exempted by the terms of a Double Taxation Treaty.
+Assurance Vie in France – In most countries, tax-efficient savings and investment schemes exist with the aim of encouraging people to save for the medium and long-term so they don’t become a burden on the state.
+However, when we become resident in France the tax-efficiency that we enjoyed from our home schemes is usually lost.
+This is because, as a French resident, you are liable to French taxes on all your worldwide income and gains, except for anything that might be exempted by the terms of a Double Taxation Treaty.

-Even if certain income is exempt from French taxes, it is usually the case that the exempt income must still be declared in France and will be included with your other incomes when calculating your French income tax liability.
-The fundamental point to note is that including such ‘exempt’ income has the effect of increasing the rate at which other sources of income are taxed in France, including investment income.
+Even if certain income is exempt from French taxes, it is usually the case that this exempt income must still be declared in France and will be included with your other income when calculating your French income tax liability.
+The fundamental point to note is that including such exempt income has the effect of increasing the rate at which other sources of income are taxed in France, including investment income.